It is important that you read this information thoroughly.

 Write down the job-vacancy numbers of the positions that interest you.

 Only students who have been awarded Federal Work-Study (a form of financial aid) are eligible to apply for positions listed for work-study students (FWS) only on Cardinal Career Link.
-Contact the Office of Scholarships and Financial Aid, 765-285-5600, Lucina Hall 245, to find out whether you are eligible for this type of financial aid.
+Contact the Office of Financial Aid and Scholarships, 765-285-5600, Lucina Hall 245, to find out whether you are eligible for this type of financial aid.

 After selecting jobs in which you are interested, come to the Career Center to get job referrals.
 Job referrals contain contact information for the various campus employers.